Links to Other Pages

 Opposite the Southsider

-"I've just come off the phone to my auntie Marion about the fishwives outside the bars in Edinburgh.
+"I've just come off the phone to my Auntie Marion about the fishwives outside the bars in Edinburgh.
 My aunt said there was a pub, before my time as wee bairn, dead opposite the Richmond Pub, now the Southsider.
 She has forgotten the name of it.

 She knows of this pub because she worked in the Snowfreeze selling ice cream and candy flosses in the shop in Clerk Street, or was it Nicholson Street?"